pyrocko/pyrocko/doc/source/library/examples/plotting.rst

 Classes covered in these examples:
  * :class:`pyrocko.plot.automap.Map`

-For details on GMT wrapping module:
+For details on our approach in calling GMT from Python:
- * :mod:`pyrocko.plot.gmtpy`
+ * :doc:`gmtpy/index`

  .. note ::